Hassn11q/ETL-Pipeline-Using-AirFlow-And-Astro/README.md

 ```bash
 astro dev start
 ```
+2. **Access the Airflow UI**: Go to http://localhost:8080 in your browser and log in with the default credentials (usually "admin" / "admin").
+3. **Add PostgreSQL Connection in Airflow**:
+- In the Airflow UI, navigate to Admin > Connections.
+- Click the "+" button to add a new connection.
+- Enter the following details for the PostgreSQL connection:
+- Connection Id: postgres_default
+- Connection Type: Postgres
+- Host: postgres (the service name in docker-compose.yml)
+- Schema: postgres (or your database name)
+- Login: postgres (or your database username)
+- Password: postgres (or your database password)
+- Port: 5432
+- Save the connection.

+4. **Run and Monitor the DAG**:
-2. access Access the Airflow UI at http://localhost:8080 and find the DAG named api_event_etl_dag
+- In the Airflow UI, find the DAG named api_event_etl_dag.
-3. Trigger the DAG manually or set a schedule for automatic runs.
+- Trigger the DAG manually or set a schedule for automatic runs.
-4. Monitor the execution: Once triggered, you can monitor the execution of the DAG in the Airflow UI, check the status of each task, and view logs for debugging.
+- Monitor the execution of the DAG in the Airflow UI, check the status of each task, and view logs for debugging.